CrawleyM29/PractiumII-BCC/README.md

 ### Notes

-My slides are anly showcasing my Deep Learning as that is what my class is for.
+My slides are only showcasing my Deep Learning as that is what my class is for.
 However, I am including Data Exploraton (before AI Training) to showcase skills for future opportunities.

 ## Table of Contents